 EPIcenter's Global Advisors do just that - advise EPIcenter on its leadership role within the global innovation community.
 The Global Advisors work closely with the Board of Directors and staff to advance the mission of EPIcenter to propel energy innovation.

-The EGA is chaired by EPIcenter's Board Chair, Cris Eugster.
+The EGA is chaired by EPIcenter's Board member, Cris Eugster.

 Lynn Abramson is the Executive Director of the Clean Energy Business Network, an association of 3,000+ business leaders working across every aspect of the clean energy economy.
 Lynn leads the CEBN’s efforts to inform and engage these business leaders in policy issues impacting the industry, educate the public and policymakers about diverse energy technologies, and provide resources to help members address common business challenges.